 After monitoring a Hyper-V guest target with SentryOne, the host of that target appears under the Virtualization node in the Navigator pane.

-When a Hyper-V host target is monitored with Win Sentry, the host and all of the host's guests will appear under the Virtualization node in the Navigator pane.
+When a Hyper-V host target is monitored, the host and all of the host's guests will appear under the Virtualization node in the Navigator pane.
 Additionally, memory ballooning and vCPU information are presented on the dashboards on Hyper-V Guest targets.
 The host information is provided on the dashboard as well.

 To enable VMware support, a vCenter must be added.
 Complete the following steps to add a vCenter: